Hari Hari: Local name change controversy

+The name has a Māori meaning, from Te Aka Māori/English Dictionary, as "to take/carry joy" or, as local legend suggests, "come together in unison" from a Māori canoe paddling chant/song.
+Williams' dictionary gives "Harihari" as the correct spelling for that meaning.
+In recent years, Hari Hari has been increasingly referred to as "Harihari" with Maori meaning as "ambulance".
+No official statutory process has taken place in order for this to happen.

 Many local residents are upset about the growing number of official websites, and official documentation, referring to Hari Hari as being "Harihari".
 The greater community insists that they were not informed or talked to about this matter, and are against the gradual unofficial change.
 Some are being active about keeping their town's name the same, and have involved the Department of Māori Affairs about the tampering with of a traditional Māori place name.
 Town signs around Hari Hari still state the name is Hari Hari.
 One newly placed town distance sign in Whataroa shows the name "Harihari".

 The town was named in 1908 when a post office was needed for the township.
-"Hari Hari Post Office" was operated by Postmaster Hende.
-Prior to this, Hari Hari was called "Hende's Ferry" after the Hende family, the first European settlers in the area.
-Land Information New Zealand states, they have no record of "Hari Hari Post Office" and insist the "accepted" name is Harihari.
-They also state that a chain of surveyors who had surveyed the area over past years had used the shortened name.
-Locals say this is debatable and untrue.
-If true, this was either from a lack of knowledge of Hari Hari's given name, or the surveyors were simply saving time by shortening the town's name.
-This has resulted in confusion, and official Government Organizations and Internet sites World Wide, such as Google Earth not using the real town name.
+Then named Harihari, the office was opened on 18 September 1908.